 But the test also does something else: It benchmarks the product against others in the same category.

-How benchmarking works, and why we sometimes don't trust it
+Benchmarking, and why we sometimes don't trust it

-Every product tested using the XtraMild test becomes part of a database.
+I’m contrast, every product tested using the XtraMild test becomes part of a database.
 The results are anonymised and placed into categories such as facial wash or shampoo.
 The tested product can then be compared against other products in that category.
 The comparison is free from influence from the commissioning brand.

 The results were fantastic and showed our cleanser to be non-irritating – the gentlest of five categories.